About the Technique

-Nerikomi is a Japanese ceramic technique in which colored clays are layered, patterned, and formed allowing the design to run through the clay body, rather than designs being painted on the surface.
+Nerikomi is a Japanese ceramic technique where coloured clays are layered and patterned so the design runs through the clay rather than sitting on the surface.

 Honourable Mentions